 Plants and animals at the Garden

-A valuable aspect of the Gardens has been the provision of natural habitats and food sources for native birds, animals and insects.
+A valuable aspect of the Garden has been the provision of natural habitats and food sources for native birds, animals and insects.

-Development and maintenance programs within the Gardens always take into account the retention of existing, and provision of additional, habitats and food sources for our fauna.
+Development and maintenance programs within the Garden always take into account the retention of existing, and provision of additional, habitats and food sources for our fauna.